boazsender/jQuery-Twitter-Plugin/README.md

 # jQuery Twitter Plugin
+This plugin was based on a now depricated version of the twitter API and is no longer maintained.
+This code doesn't work anymore.

 A jQuery plugin for working with the Twitter Search API to put twitter searches on websites. jQuery.twitter has a simple syntax that follows the Twitter Search API URL parameters.